 Peerko Empire & Go Boots | Leather | $225-$265 | Sizes EU 37-45 | Available At:

-Use code ANYASREVIEWS10 for 10% off directly from Peerk!
-Also available at Anya’s Shop with free shipping/returns for North American customers!
+Use code ANYASREVIEWS10 for 10% off directly from Peerko!
+Also available at Anya’s Shop in the US with worldwide shipping also available.

 What I Love About Them: Peerko Boots are new to me this year because they didn’t come in my size before.
 But they were instant love as soon as I laid eyes on them.
 They are one of the most stylish barefoot boots I’ve ever seen, not to mention that they’re lightweight and have a wide forefoot.
 The side zipper on the tall Empire and shorter Go boots make them so easy to put on and I am having so much fun styling them.
 They are lined with microfiber, so are good for cool temps but I have not yet had a chance to wear them in winter.
 I plan to protect the leather with Otter Wax to keep them sleek and shiny through the season.